withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 - Option 1: **Create a new Astro project**

-  Use `npm create astro@latest` to launch our CLI wizard and choose one of our official starter templates.
+  Use `npm create astro@latest` to launch Astro's CLI wizard and choose one of the official starter templates.

-  Or, browse our [Astro Theme Showcase](https://astro.build/themes) and start a new Astro project based on an existing GitHub repostory by passing a `--template` argument to the `create-astro` command.
+  Or, browse the [Astro Theme Showcase](https://astro.build/themes) and start a new Astro project based on an existing GitHub repostory by passing a `--template` argument to the `create-astro` command.

     <PackageManagerTabs>
       <Fragment slot="npm">